Ernst Busch (field marshal)

-Ernst Bernhard Wilhelm Busch (6 July 1885 – 17 July 1945) was a German Generalfeldmarschall during World War II who commanded the 16th Army (as a Generaloberst) and Army Group Centre.
+Ernst Bernhard Wilhelm Busch (6 July 1885 – 17 July 1945) was a German Generalfeldmarschall (field marshal) during World War II who commanded the 16th Army (as a Generaloberst) and Army Group Centre.

 During World War I, Busch served as an infantry officer and was retained in the postwar army of the Weimar Republic.
 He steadily rose in seniority and by 1936 was a general and commander of the 23rd Infantry Division.
 During the invasion of Poland, he commanded VIII Army Corps.
 In 1940, he was appointed commander of the 16th Army; he led it during the 1940 Battle of France and Operation Barbarossa, the 1941 invasion of the Soviet Union.

-By October 1943, Busch was a field marshal and commander of Army Group Centre.
-He was dismissed in June 1944 after the collapse of his command during the Red Army's Operation Bagration.
+By October 1943, Busch was the commander of Army Group Centre but he was dismissed in June 1944 after the collapse of his command during the Red Army's Operation Bagration.
 He was later the commander of Army Group Northwest in the final months of the war and died as a prisoner of war in England.

+Life

 Early life and World War I

 Busch was born on 6 July 1885 at Essen in the Ruhr district of Germany.
 In 1904, having graduated from the Gross Lichterfelde Cadet Academy, he joined the Imperial Army as a Fahnenjunker (officer cadet).
 He was initially posted to the Westphalian 13th Infantry Regiment but was later assigned to the 57th Infantry Regiment, in which he was commissioned a Leutnant (second lieutenant).
 In 1913, he was promoted to Oberleutnant (first lieutenant) and received further training at the War Academy.

 During World War I, Busch served mostly on the Western Front, initially as a company commander.
 Within months of the beginning of the war, he had been awarded both the first and second classes of the Iron Cross.
 In 1915, he was promoted to Hauptmann (captain) and then appointed a battalion commander in the 56th Infantry Regiment.
 He fought in several battles across the Artois, Flanders, and Champagne sectors of the front.
 He was awarded the Knight's Cross of the Royal House Order of Hohenzollern with Swords in 1917 and the following year received the Pour le Mérite.

 Interwar period

 After the war, Busch was retained in the postwar Reichsheer.
 He mostly served in a series of staff positions for the next several years, including a period as Inspector of Transport Troops and as a battalion commander in the 9th Infantry Regiment.
 An ardent supporter of Adolf Hitler, he received a series of rapid promotions from 1933.
-He soon held the rank of oberst (colonel) and was commander of 9th Infantry Regiment, which was based at Potsdam, and in 1935 was promoted to generalmajor and given command of the 23rd Infantry Division.
+He soon held the rank of Oberst (colonel) and was commander of 9th Infantry Regiment, which was based at Potsdam, and in 1935 was promoted to Generalmajor and given command of the 23rd Infantry Division.
 During the tensions of 1938 between Hitler and the two senior officers in the Wehrmacht, Generalfeldmarschall Werner von Blomberg and Generaloberst Werner von Fritsch, Busch sided with Hitler.
 At this stage of his career, Busch was a General der Infanterie (General of Infantry) and was commander of Wehrkreis VIII.